gini/gini-mobile-ios/BankSDK/GiniBankSDK/Documentation/source/Customization guide.md

 The Gini Bank SDK components can be customized either through the `GiniBankConfiguration`, the `Localizable.string` file or through the assets.
 Here you can find a complete guide with the reference to every customizable item.

+If you plan to use a custom name for localizable strings, you need to set it in `GiniBankConfiguration.localizedStringsTableName`.

 - [Generic components](#generic-components)
 - [Camera screen](#camera-screen)
 - [Review screen](#review-screen)